stephanschwartz/vertex_covering_with_capacitated-trees/README.md

 ---

 This online supplement provides instances and detailed results of the computational experiments conducted for the paper "Vertex Covering with Capacitated Trees".
-A preprint is available as [technical report](https://opus4.kobv.de/opus4-zib/frontdoor/index/index/docId/8261) published by Zuse Institute Berlin, 2021.
+A preprint is available as [technical report](https://opus4.kobv.de/opus4-zib/frontdoor/index/index/docId/8261) published by Zuse Institute Berlin, 2021 and all details concerning this version are located in the "preprint" directory.

 ## Instances
 For the computational study, we generated two types of random transit networks with artificial traffic volume: random trees, and random networks based on Voronoi diagrams.